Tur\'an's theorem for Dowling geometries: Introduction

 We first identify the extremal function for subgeometries over nontrivial subgroups.

 \begin{theorem} Let $n\geq t \ge 3$ and let $\Gamma'$ be a nontrivial subgroup of $\Gamma$.
 Then

 \end{theorem}

-The extremal function for Dowling geometries over the trivial group, i.e.\ complete-graphic matroids, is more subtle.
+The situation is more subtle when $\Gamma'$ is the trivial group, i.e.\ when $Q_t(\Gamma')$ is a complete-graphic matroid.
 In this case, our results are phrased in terms of \emph{Tur\'{a}n density} for brevity.
 For a fixed group $\Gamma$ and matroid $N$, a standard averaging argument shows that $\ex(Q_n(\Gamma), N)/(|\Gamma| \binom{n}{2})$ is decreasing in $n$, and hence that the Tur\'{a}n density

-exists. \begin{theorem}[Tur\'{a}n's theorem for Dowling geometries] Let $n \ge t \ge 5$ and let $\Gamma$ be a finite group.
+exists. \begin{theorem}[Tur\'{a}n's theorem for Dowling geometries] Let $t \ge 5$ and let $\Gamma$ be a finite group.
 Then

 \end{theorem}

 Theorem~\ref{thm intro: excluding large Kt} leaves open the cases $t=3$ and $t=4$.
 In these cases, $\pi(\Gamma, M(K_t))$ depends on the group $\Gamma$ as well as on $t$.

 For $t=3$, we obtain a generalization of Mantel's theorem to Dowling geometries.